LGTOman/av_ddct_recall/readme.md

 ## Install the script

-1. Download and copy the `av_dd_recall.sh` script to a location where it won't be deleted.
+1. Download and copy the `av_ddct_recall.sh` script to a location where it won't be deleted.
    For this example we will use `/home/admin` on the Avamar server.
 Use the `admin` user on the Avamar system to do this.

 2. Set the script to be executable.

-   >chmod 755 av_dd_recall.sh
+   >chmod 755 av_ddct_recall.sh

 3. Verify that the ssh key created for Admin Access is installed in `/home/admin/.ssh`

 # Usage

-The av_dd_recall.sh script can be used to localt and recall a single backup based on backup label number, all backups for a client or all backups for specific or all Data Domain systems.
-Care shoudl be taken if recalling All backups since the recall proccess may take some time and incur additinal charges from public cloud providers.
+The `av_ddct_recall.sh` script can be used to locate and recall a single backup based on backup label number, all backups for a client or all backups for specific or all Data Domain systems.
+Care should be taken if recalling All backups since the recall process may take some time and incur additional charges from public cloud providers.

 ## Single backup locate and recall